Henna Hair Dye vs. Chemical Dye: An Honest Comparison

 No hard root lines.
 Because henna modifies rather than replaces, it fades gradually as treated hair grows out.
 There's no stark demarcation between colored and natural hair at the roots.
 The transition looks intentional.
 For most people, this significantly reduces how often they feel they need to reapply.

 Scalp benefits.
 Henna has documented antifungal and antimicrobial properties.
 It's been used as a scalp treatment for centuries across North Africa, the Middle East, and South Asia.
 Many people with seborrheic dermatitis, dandruff, or scalp sensitivity find that regular henna use improves their scalp health.
 Chemical dyes do the opposite — they're absorbed through the scalp during application and contain compounds most people would prefer not to have in their bloodstream.
+Read more about the scalp and hair benefits of henna.

 Not All Henna Is the Same